quincyntuli/GOAD-v2-Installation-Notes-Update/Readme.md

-## LAB Computer Specifications.
+## LAB Computer Specifications

-These notes are based on the installation instructions from [MayFly's repository](https://github.com/mayfly277).
+These notes are ~~based on~~ copied the installation instructions from [MayFly's repository](https://github.com/mayfly277).
 Please visit that repository for a more accurate representation of the installation instructions.
 These are merely my notes and I fully expect that there will be errors and inaccuracies.

 The lab setup was attempted on a computer with the following specs